Davin1404/Learning-Materials/IBDP_Geography_SL/Topic 2 Climate Change.md

 * Geo-engineering, is the deliberate and large-scale intervention in the Earth's climate system, usually with *the aim of mitigation the adverse effects of global warming*.
 * Technologies include a range of efforts to *restrict solar radiation from reaching the lower atmosphere*.

+## Global Energy Balance
+Is all about the equilibrium between the incoming solar radiation and the outgoing thermal (infrared) radiation from Earth.
+When it comes to solar radiation variationos, changes in the amount of solar energy reaching Earth can disrupt this balance.

 ## Changes in the global energy balance
 ### Eccentricity
 When Earth's orbit is at its most elliptic, approximately 23% more incoming solar radiation reaches the atmosphere.
 Currently, Earth's eccentricity is nearly at its most circular.
 This cycle of change from circular to elliptical orbit occurs on a cycle of 100,000 years.